Author: Rebecca Starr

 This article is fourth in a series on artificial intelligence (AI) in human resources.
 This discussion outlines what HR specialists need to know about the differences between open and closed AI systems and their and pros and cons.

 As the fourth installment, this piece follows the introductory article on the human aspect of HR and subsequent articles on the fundamental risks of generative AI and best practices and how experimentation with AI can unlock real value for HR.
-We invite you to share your experiences with AI in HR for possible inclusion in future series installments.

 The imperative of protecting employee data